-Marques has become a top call freelance musician who has played lead trumpet for The Chicago Yestet and as a soloist for groups and artists such as blues guitarist Guy King, Aretha Franklin, The Ojays, The Temptations, The Four Top, The Larry King Orchestra, The Christopher LeMark Experience and Pocket Radio.
-Marques also had the pleasure of traveling to perform throughout Europe, Vietnam and Montreal in various jazz festivals.
+Marques has become a top call freelance musician who has played lead trumpet for The Chicago Yestet, the Chicago Jazz Ensemble and as a soloist/section performer with such artists as blues guitarist Guy King, Aretha Franklin, The Ojays, The Temptations, The Four Tops, The Cliff Wallace Big Band, Jon Faddis, Christian McBride, Meshell Ndegocello, Etienne Charles and the Victor Goines Ensemble.
+Marques also has had the pleasure of performing throughout Europe, Russia, Vietnam, Canada, Japan, South America and Mexico in various jazz festivals.

 “I believe that we as musicians have a huge responsibility to give back to our youth and especially to those who do not have the opportunity to learn music on a higher level.
 It’s our duty to help others learn to express themselves in a positive manner.”